 Past performance is not a reliable indicator of future performance.
 Markets could develop very differently in the future.

-This chart shows the fund's performance as the percentage loss or gain per year over the last 10 years.
+This chart shows the fund's performance as the percentage loss or gain per year over the last 10 years against its benchmark.